Aliucord/documentation/theme-dev/README.md

 Only the links listed below are accepted for external resources.
 Other links will refuse to load.
 This is for security and privacy reasons.

-Note: cdn links expire as said here: https://discord.com/channels/811255666990907402/857624431148138518/1210912754471411732
+Note: cdn links expire as said [here]: https://discord.com/channels/811255666990907402/857624431148138518/1210912754471411732
 * github.com
 * raw.githubusercontent.com